filterpaper/qmk_userspace/readme.md

 * Configure keyboard layout using [QMK Configurator](https://config.qmk.fm/#/) and export the JSON file with keymap named after this space.
 * Create `rules.mk`, `config.h` and shared source codes in this folder, with `#ifdef` preprocessors for unique keyboard or feature specific functions.
-* Run QMK compile on the exported JSON file to build a custom firmware for each board.
+* Run QMK `flash` on the exported JSON file to build a custom firmware for each board.
 * See my [standalone userspace](https://filterpaper.github.io/qmk/userspace) guide for more details.

 # Supported Keyboards